 Quality assurance is an interdisciplinary field used in professional settings like manufacturing, government and health care.
 Students can learn to develop systems, manage technical environments and make data more easily understood by coworkers.
 These programs may offer students opportunities to gain practical experience managing teams of professionals to comply with a client's product specifications.

-Admission seekers must typically have completed a bachelor's degree program.
-Programs do not usually discriminate with regard to undergraduate academic discipline because quality assurance can include fundamental behaviors common to a variety of fields.
 Students can learn to design experiments, develop process control documentation and perform reviews of a system's safety and reliability.
 Master's programs can offer training in:

 - Cost analysis